A Poincar\'{e} ball model for taxicab hyperbolic geometry: Introduction

+As mentioned above, the norm used for $\hyp$ omits a factor of 2 that appears in the norm for the Poincar\'{e} ball.
+If we were to reintroduce this factor of 2, distances between pairs of points $p$ and $q$ on a coordinate axis would be the same in both $\hyp$ and the usual Poincar\'{e} ball.
+This factor of 2 would also double the $\delta$ in Theorem~\ref{gromovhyperbolicthm}, so in this sense, $\hyp$ is somewhat less hyperbolic than usual hyperbolic space.

+Theorems~\ref{minimizerthm} and \ref{distthm} show that $\hyp$ is a geodesic space, though for most pairs of points, geodesics are not unique.
+Since $\hyp$ is not uniquely geodesic, it cannot be a CAT(0) space.

+Additionally, as Theorem~\ref{mediancharacterizationthm} and Corollary~\ref{medspacecor} show, $\hyp$ is not a median space.
+We show in Theorem~\ref{mediancharacterizationthm} that a given triple of points supports a median if and only if at least two of the three minimal points defined by this triple coincide, and from this, examples of triples of points that do or do not support medians can easily be generated.
+A notable special case is that the minimal point $m(p, q)$ is the median for the set $\{p, q, \origin\}$, where throughout the paper, $\origin$ is the origin.

+Despite the fact that $\hyp$ is not a median space, the Gromov hyperbolicity ensured by Theorem~\ref{gromovhyperbolicthm} implies that $\hyp$ is a coarse median space, as shown in \cite{Bowditchcoarse}.
+Please see \cite{Bowditch} and the references therein for more on the connections between such spaces.

 This paper is organized as follows: In Section~\ref{preliminarysec} we introduce some preliminary constructions and results that support the remainder of the paper.
-In Section~\ref{lengthsec} we prove Theorem~\ref{minimizerthm}, and with this, in Section~\ref{distancecirclesisomsec} we prove Theorem~\ref{distthm}, and use this to characterize circles and prove Theorem~\ref{isometrythm}.
-In Section~\ref{hyperbolicitysec} we explore the extent to which $\hyp$ is actually hyperbolic, proving Theorem~\ref{gromovhyperbolicthm}.
+In Section~\ref{lengthsec} we prove Theorem~\ref{minimizerthm}, and with this, in Section~\ref{distanceisomsec} we prove Theorems~\ref{distthm}, and \ref{isometrythm}.
+In Section~\ref{hyperbolicitysec} we explore the Gromov hyperbolicity of $\hyp$, proving Theorem~\ref{gromovhyperbolicthm}, and we find a characterization for which triples of points support a median.
 Finally, we share some concluding remarks in Section~\ref{finalsec}.